 REPRO MED SYSTEMS, INC. (the "Company", "RMS", or "we") designs, manufactures and markets proprietary medical devices primarily for the ambulatory infusion market and emergency medical applications as governed by the United States Food and Drug Administration (the "FDA") quality and regulatory system and international standards for quality management systems.
 The Company operates as one segment.

 FISCAL YEAR END

 On March 22, 2017, the Board of Directors approved a change in the Company's fiscal year end from February 28 to December 31.
-With this fiscal year end change, the Company will report one-time, transitional financial information for the month of March 2017 and the quarter April through June 2017 on Form 10-Q.

 BASIS OF PRESENTATION